 Ready for delicious healthy salsa with baked flatbread chips?
-This homemade Mexican salsa is perfect for a snack or for entertaining for a crowd!
+These homemade bread chips and salsa are perfect for a snack!

 Each handful of traditionally made tortilla chips has upward of 100 calories and at least several grams of fat.